 Update on the U.S.-EU Safe Harbor Framework

-On October 6, 2015, the European Court of Justice issued a judgment declaring invalid the European Commission’s July 26, 2000 decision on the legal adequacy of Safe Harbor.
-On February 29, 2016, the Department of Commerce and the European Commission publicly released the EU-U.S. Privacy Shield Framework.
-This Framework, which replaces the Safe Harbor program, will provide a legal mechanism for companies to transfer personal data from the EU to the United States.
-It will be enforced by the FTC.
-The European Commission has issued a draft adequacy decision and will consider the opinion of other European entities on the Framework before issuing a final decision.
+On October 6, 2015, the European Court of Justice issued a judgment declaring invalid the European Commission’s July 26, 2000 decision on the legal adequacy of the U.S.-EU Safe Harbor Framework.
+On July 12, 2016, the European Commission issued an adequacy decision on the EU-U.S. Privacy Shield Framework.
+This new Framework, which replaces the Safe Harbor program, provides a legal mechanism for companies to transfer personal data from the EU to the United States.
+The FTC will enforce the Privacy Shield Framework.
 We continue to expect companies to comply with their ongoing obligations with respect to data previously transferred under the Safe Harbor Framework.
-We also encourage companies to continue to follow robust privacy principles, such as those underlying the Safe Harbor Framework, and to review their privacy policies to ensure they describe their privacy practices accurately, including with regard to international data transfers.
-For more information about the new Framework, see the FTC press release dated February 29, 2016 and visit www.commerce.gov/privacyshield.
+More information on the new framework is on the FTC’s Privacy Shield Framework page.
+Updated on July 25th, 2016.

 In 2000, the European Commission, together with the U.S. government, created the U.S. – EU Safe Harbor Framework.
 On December 10, 2008, the Department of Commerce finalized negotiations with the Government of Switzerland to launch a U.S.-Swiss Safe Harbor Framework.
 The Swiss Framework went into force in February 2009 and parallels the U.S.-EU Framework.
 The U.S.-Swiss Framework allows U.S. companies to meet the requirements of the Swiss Federal Act on Data Protection.